haldai/paper-dl/README.md

 These two options are mutually exclusive.
 If neither of them given, it will show the whole proceeding.

-- Cache files
+- Configuration

+The default save directory is ~/paper-dl, you can reset it in paper-dl.conf.

-When you query some proceeding for the first time, it will take a few moment to cache the html file to speed up the subsequent queries.
-The cache directory can be set in paper-dl.conf.
+When you query some proceeding for the first time, it will take a few moment (up to your bandwidth) to cache the html file to speed up the subsequent queries.
+The defaul cache directory is ~/.cache/paper-dl.
+Of course you can reset it in paper-dl.conf.

 ## Examples